 You make it to practice on time, but you’re scrambling to write down a few drills in order to just LOOK prepared.
 All of the drills are drills you’ve done before, and there’s no real rhyme or reason to any of your plan other than you know you at least need to work on serving for a while, and some passing would be good too.

-Despite my best efforts, this exact scenario happened to me on a few occasions (especially in my first year of coaching volleyball), and I’m guess it has happened to you too.
+Despite my best efforts, this exact scenario happened to me on a few occasions (especially in my first year of coaching volleyball), and I’m guessing it has happened to you too.
 How do we stop the madness?
 Make a habit of practice planning.

 READ MORE: Reverse Engineer Your Volleyball Season